meetandro/quizly/README.md

   The model component is implemeneted via repositories and services.

   Repositories are responsible for data access and manipulation.
-The context, aka the data, is accessed through the `QuizAppDbContext` class.
+The context, aka the data, is accessed through the `QuizlyDbContext` class.
 Repositories stand between the context and the services.

   Services contain business logic and act as a gateway between repositories and controllers.
 For example, `GameService` is responsible for the core game logic.
 It also handles errors that could potentially occur while running the application by utilizing custom exceptions.